Measles, Mumps, Rubella and Varicella (MMRV) Vaccine

 Vaccines are very safe.
 It is much safer to get the vaccine than to get measles, mumps, rubella or varicella.

 Common reactions to the MMRV vaccine may include soreness, redness and swelling where the vaccine was given.
-A mild fever, rash and swelling in the cheeks or neck may occur about 1 to 2 weeks after the vaccine.
+A mild fever, swelling in the cheeks or neck, and a rash that looks like measles, rubella or chickenpox may occur about 1 to 2 weeks after the vaccine.
+Very rarely, a person who develops a chickenpox-like rash after being immunized can spread the virus from the vaccine.
+To prevent spreading it to others, cover the rash until the blisters have dried and crusted over.

 More serious reactions may include a temporary drop in the blood cells that help prevent bleeding (about 1 child in 30,000) and encephalitis, an inflammation of the brain (about 1 child in 1 million).
-The possibility of getting encephalitis from measles is about 1 in 1,000, which is much higher than from the vaccine.
-The risks of these serious reactions following MMRV vaccine have not been established but are expected to be similar to the risks reported above for MMR vaccines.
+The possibility of getting encephalitis from measles, about 1 in 1,000, is much higher than from the vaccine.
+The risks of serious reactions following MMRV vaccine have not been established.
+They may be similar to the MMR vaccine risks listed above.

 For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.